adinapoli/lambdacon-2015/slides/slides.md

 # Cabal Hell

-It's the aggregate of more than one problem, which ultimately results in "I couldn't install package X"
+It's the aggregate of more than one problem, which most of the time results in "I couldn't install package X (easily)"

 &nbsp;